 If you’re up for a morning beer, you’ll enjoy the stop at Sarajevo Brewery.
 It will feel like the old tymes when people drank beer all day because the water was too polluted.
 But even if you don’t want a drink, you’ll love the glamorous feel of the antique wood.
 This was one of my favorite buildings in Sarajevo.

 And because we’re going for the carb trifecta (beer, savory, and sweet) we get to try some sweet treats.
-My guide got one and I got the other so we could share.
+My companion got one and I got the other so we could share.
 The dessert on the left is tufahija, a psychotically sweet apple stuffed with walnuts.
 On the right is a lovely phyllo apple tart, kind of like an apple baklava.
 And we snacked on them in this adorable hidden garden in Old Town.
 I know Bosnian history is often tragic, but Sarajevo itself is a lovely city with lots of places to have fun.
 It’s important to find a balance when you visit.

 4) Susan Sontag Square